ASU-CompMethodsPhysics-PHY494/activity_07_modules_classes/README.md

 ### myfuncs module

-Use your *myfuncs* module from the last lesson and
+Use your *myfuncs* module from the last lesson in a file `problem2.py` and

 1. Compute *Heaviside(n)* for the integers -10 ≤ n ≤ 10, assign the
    list to a variable `y`, and print it with